Diving safety: Human factors

 Professional diving is a means to accomplish a wide range of activities underwater in a normally inaccessible and potentially hazardous environment.
 While working underwater, divers are subjected to high levels of physical and psychological stress due to environmental conditions and the limitations of the life support systems, as well as the rigours of the task at hand.

 Recreational, or sport divers, including technical divers, dive for entertainment, and are usually motivated by a desire to explore and witness, though there is no distinct division between the underwater activities of recreational and professional divers.
 The primary distinction is that legal obligations and protection are significantly different, and this is reflected in organisational structure and procedures.

 Recreational diving has been rated more risky than snow skiing, but less risky than other adventure sports such as rock climbing, bungee jumping, motorcycle racing and sky diving.
 Improvements in training standards and equipment design and configuration, and increased awareness of the risks of diving, have not eliminated fatal incidents, which occur every year in what is generally a reasonably safe recreational activity.

 Both categories of diver are usually trained and certified, but recreational diving equipment is typically limited to freediving and scuba, whereas professional divers may be trained to use a greater variety of diving systems, from scuba to surface supplied mixed gas, saturation systems and atmospheric diving suits.
 A recreational diver may use some ancillary equipment to enhance the diving experience, but the professional will almost always use tools to perform a specific task.

 Since the goal of recreational diving is personal enjoyment, a decision to abort a dive, for whatever reason, normally only affects the diver and his companions.
 A working diver faced with the same decision, must disappoint a client who needs and expects the diver's services, often with significant financial consequences.
 Therefore, the working diver often faces greater pressure to provide the service at the cost of reduced personal safety.
 An understanding of the human factors associated with diving may help the diving team to strike an appropriate balance between service delivery and safety.

-Human factors are the influences on human behavior, and the resulting effects of human performance on a process or system.

-Safety can be improved by reducing the frequency of human error and the consequences when it does occur.